matteocrippa/awesome-swift/README.md

 * [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) - Easy to read and write chainable animations in Swift.
 * [EasyAnimation](https://github.com/icanzilb/EasyAnimation) - A Swift library to take the power of UIView.animateWithDuration(_:, animations:...) to a whole new level.
+* [Presentation](https://github.com/hyperoslo/Presentation) - A Swift library to help you to make tutorials, release notes and animated pages.
 * [Spring](https://github.com/MengTo/Spring) - A library to simplify iOS animations in Swift.

 ### Audio